 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2020 AFL season runs from late March until late September, with all of the matches shown on either free-to-air or pay television, often both.
-Here is our full AFL TV Guide on how to watch every game of season 2020.
+The 2023 AFL season runs from Thursday, March 16 until Saturday, September 30, with all of the matches shown on either free-to-air or pay television, often both.
+Here is our full AFL TV Guide on how to watch every game of season 2023.

 Under the AFL’s broadcast deal, coverage is split between pay TV and free-to-air.
 Fox Sports is the competition’s pay TV broadcaster, while Channel Seven holds the free-to-air rights, including to every finals game.